Hevisaurus

-Hevisaurus are a Finnish heavy metal band that formed in 2009 with music aimed at children.
+Hevisaurus are a Finnish heavy metal band that was formed in 2009 with music aimed at children.
 The band members are known for performing in dinosaur costumes.
-Hevisaurus's debut concert was at the Elämä Lapselle charity concert on September 9, 2009.
-Their first tour started at the Tavastia Club in Helsinki on November 22, 2009.
+Hevisaurus's debut concert was at the Elämä Lapselle charity concert on 9 September 2009.
+Their first tour started at the Tavastia Club in Helsinki on 22 November 2009.

-Foundation
+History

 After attending a children's music concert with his own children, Mirka Rantanen decided to start a heavy metal band for children.
 Rantanen and his friends from the Finnish "metalhead" community began writing and recording songs.

-Biography

 Hevisaurus has released seven albums to date and the albums have sold over 170,000 copies alone in Finland.
 Localised versions of Hevisaurus’ albums can also be found in Spanish, Hungarian, Swedish and German.

 The album ”Hirmuliskojen Yö” (Night of the Dinosaurs) was the 2nd most sold album in Finland in 2010, when the band was rewarded with the best children album Emma (Finnish equivalent to Grammy).

-The Dudesons and Hevisaurus opened up an indoor amusement park to Oulu’s Super Park in April 2013.
+The Dudesons and Hevisaurus opened up an indoor amusement park to Oulu’s Super Park in April 2013, offering Hevisaurus themed birthday party packages.

-The band also has their own Hevisaurus game for Android and iOS devices.
+The band also has its own Hevisaurus game for Android and iOS devices.
 In the game, players must finish the levels while listening to the band’s songs.
 The application also includes mini-games like puzzles.
 The application was released in 2013.

 Hevisaurus have their photo on the walls of Hard Rock Café and have also been listed in the Hard Rock Café’s international database of artists/bands.
 They are the second Finnish band, besides Amorphis, who have received the honor.

-Origin story and characters
+A version of the band appeared on Spain's Got Talent in November of 2024, using the Argentinian's versions name and recent iterations of the German bands dinosaur suits with a Spanish singer.
+A video of the audition was released on the Spain's Got Talent YouTube channel, with the group receiving three yes' and being able to move on to the next round.